paulbrenker/tex-github-workflow/README.md

 If you want to dynamically load images plots or diagrams into your LaTeX projects, and you might change the code or diagrams in the future consider building them inside the CI/CD Pipelines.
 A working example will be available in the branch `artifacts`.

+This workflow was created on the side of my bachelor thesis.
+I hope you find it useful.
+Please let me know your feedback at [paul.brenker@gmail.com](mailto:paul.brenker@gmail.com).

 ## Todo before publishing

-- [ ] Test for compatibility with multi file latex projects document this in improvements
+- [ ] Test for compatibility with multi file latex projects document this in improvements only ci
-- [ ] rename improvements to advances
 - [ ] pages option to showcase current release and document it in advanced
 - [ ] Minor and Major Release on Pull Request Label
 - [ ] Comment to a PR always the newest Build Artifacts